 (November 8, 2006) Up to date results and learning's from the Adaptive Management Program were reviewed with the CAG by Bill Beese - WFP Forest Ecologist.
-Some of these alternate harvest
+Some of these alternate harvest strategies were also reviewed in the field.
+The presentation and field trip included learning's and findings in relation to alternate harvest strategies and the research results discussed are relevant to indicator #3.

-Species Monitoring - effects of patch size.
+• Species Monitoring - effects of patch size.
 Utilization of patches by different species varies with different patch sizes.
 A range of patch sizes are being retained across the DFA.
 Old forest and recruitment areas are being retained in a range of patch sizes from large OGMA areas to WTR areas associated with each block harvested.
 A range of patch sizes therefore assists in providing habitat for a wide range of species across the landscape.
 Large reserve areas have been retained for Mountain Goats, Grizzly Bears, and Marbled Murrelet.